Amanyadav12345/ClinicalTrial/README.md

-included all type of certification needed for the best practices in the response

-Adds compliance frameworks (GCP, ISO, FDA).
+Incorporates key compliance frameworks including GCP (ICH-GCP), ISO 14155, and FDA 21 CFR Part 11 to ensure regulatory alignment.

-Explicitly asks for ethical and informed consent considerations.
+Emphasizes ethical standards and informed consent practices, in line with international research ethics and the Declaration of Helsinki.

-Requires CDISC standards in data-related sections.

-Insists on clean HTML output for UI compatibility.
+Mandates the use of CDISC standards (such as SDTM and ADaM) for consistent and regulatory-acceptable clinical data structuring.

+Requires clean, semantically structured HTML output to ensure compatibility with modern dashboards and frontend frameworks.

-Embeds risk mitigation and timeline planning, mandatory in protocol planning. h
+Integrates risk mitigation strategies and detailed timeline planning, both of which are essential for comprehensive and compliant protocol development.